zhangyingcai/myblog/source/_posts/JavaScript-Array.md

 returns the index of the first element in the array that satisfies the provided testing function.
 Otherwise, it returns -1, indicating that no element passed the test.

+# for of 用法

+for of 和 for each 的区别